Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ```julia
 jprob = DelayJumpProblem(jumpsys, dprob, DelayRejection(), delayjumpset, de_chan0, save_positions=(true,true))
 ```
 where `DelayJumpProblem` inputs `jumpsys`,`DiscreteProblem`, `DelayJumpSet`, the algorithm we choose and the initial condition of the delay channel `de_chan0`.
+The optional augment `save_positions` is a Boolean tuple for whether to save before and after the event.

 Let's put aside our `DelayJumpProblem` for the moment and see how to define the delay system in another way.

 ## Second route: `JumpSet + DiscreteProblem + DelayJumpSet`
 Now we explain how to define the `DelayJumpProblem` in another way.
-To that aim, we should first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) for details) and construct `Jumpset`.
+To that aim, we should first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) for details) and construct a `Jumpset`.
 ### Markovian part
 ```julia
 ρ, r = [1e-4, 1e-2]